flaport/home/.install/readme.md

-# First Installation of Arch Linux
+# Clean Arch Linux Installation.

 ***Note:*** These installation instructions were last checked by me on 2019.12.07.